 As a licensed psychiatrist, you are a specialist in psychology and medicine.
 Your expertise will provide you with a higher salary as well.
 In 2019, the average salary for a Psychiatrist was over $200,000 according to Zip Recruiter.
+A higher salary means a higher monthly benefit that the insurance company will have to pay if your claim is approved.
 In this article, we will discuss the following:

-- Why is it so difficult to get an LTD claim approved as a Psychiatrist;
+- Why is it so difficult to get a long term disability claim approved as a Psychiatrist;

-- What information do I need to get my claim approved; and
+- What information you need to get your claim approved;

 Why Is It So Difficult to Get an LTD Claim Approved as a Psychiatrist?

 One simple reason – money.
 Because the insurance company is looking at your case from a financial standpoint, they look at how much money it will cost them to provide you with benefits throughout your illness or disability.
 The longer it could potentially take you to get back to work, the less likely they will approve your claim.